merkle-open/SitecoreBlog/docs/_posts/2021-10-13-the-engagement-value.md

 ![alt text](../files/2021/10/dashboard.png "The Sitecore Analytics dashboard")

 # The engagement value: What it is and how to use it
-One of the most interesting concepts of Sitecore XP is the engagement value.
+One of the most interesting concepts of Sitecore XP is the _engagement value_.
 Many marketers struggle with understanding engagement value and its benefits.
 This article will outline what the engagement value is, how it is determined, what distinguishes it from classical metrics (like visits and impressions) and how you can use it to measure site performance and identify leads.

 ## What is the engagement value?
-The engagement value is the single most important KPI in the Sitecore Experience Platform and measures the engagement of a contact with your website.
+The engagement value is the single most important KPI in the Sitecore Experience Platform and measures the _engagement_ of a contact with your website.
 It is a numeric score that aggregates for each contact over time, based on business goals defined by your organization.
-In general: The higher the engagement value, the better.
+In general: **The higher the engagement value, the better.**

 ## How is the engagement value calculated?
 The engagement value is an integer that aggregates for each contact over time.
-The most common way of increasing the engagement value is to create a goal in Sitecore and assign it to an action, like visiting a certain page or submitting a form.
-The engagement value of a contact tells you how valuable this contact is for your organization, while the value per visit (= average change in engagement value per website visit) tells you how successful your website is in achieving your business goals.
+The most common way of increasing the engagement value is to create a _goal_ in Sitecore and assign it to an action, like visiting a certain page or submitting a form.
+The engagement value of a contact tells you how valuable this contact is for your organization, while the _value per visit_ (= average change in engagement value per website visit) tells you how successful your website is in achieving your business goals.

 ## Why would you need the engagement value?
 Let’s look at a few examples and compare how the engagement value behaves compared to classical metrics.